7seven7lst/homeworkApp/README.md

     ```

 3. Open http://localhost:3006 in your browser.
-4. If you want to reload the page with selected assignment, Please enter the below format url:
+4. If you want to reload the page with selected assignment, Please enter the below format url

   ```sh
   http://localhost:3006/#/detail/THE_ASSIGNMENT_NUMBER
   ```